Minimum Standards for PET-CT Centres to Participate in Multicentre Trials

-- Quality assurance procedures for the radionuclide calibrator must be in place and activity measurements for 18F should be traceable to a primary standard.
-QC tests should include daily constancy checks and annual accuracy and linearity.
+- Quality assurance procedures for the radionuclide calibrator must be in place, and activity measurements for 18F should be traceable to a primary standard.
+QC tests should include daily constancy checks and annual accuracy and linearity checks.

-- Clocks used to record the assay time and injection time must be synchronised to the scanner time.
+- The clocks used to record the assay time and injection time must be synchronised to the scanner time.

-- A tested and secure method for transfering pseudo-anonymised scan data between scanning facilities and the UK PET Core Lab should be established.
+- A tested and secure method for transferring pseudo-anonymised scan data between scanning facilities and the UK PET Core Lab should be established.

 - All image files must be compliant with DICOM PART 10 format.

 - All image files must be correctly pseudo-anonymised and clearly named using the pre-arranged file naming conventions (as specified in the Trial Imaging Manual).